ClaireCassidy/Bash-Test/README.md

 # Bash-Test
-Testing command line prompts for Git
+Testing command line prompts for Git.
+This is my first attempt.